Kiryat Shmona: Tourism

 The town has a cable car link with Manara above in the Naftali mountain range and also is home to an activity center and toboggan run located in the south of the town.

 In the residential area there is an urban natural space called Park HaZahav.
-Zahav means "gold" in Hebrew; the park is named after the stream running through it – Ein Zahav Stream – the source of which is Ein Zahav ("golden spring").
-Park HaZahav covers 11 hectares in the middle of the city.
+Zahav means "gold" in Hebrew; the park is named after the stream running through it, the Ein Zahav Stream.
+Park HaZahav covers 11 hectares in the middle of Kiryat Shmona.
 It comprises many diverse natural resources.
 In addition to intensive activity areas designated for leisure and play, and open to all, the park contains a diverse, protected, natural area comprising Ein Zahav Stream and HaTachanot Stream (Tachanot refers to two water mills [tachana=mill] which were active along this stream in the past), which flow through the middle of the park.
 These streams have created different aquatic habitats, including shallow sections, rapids, deep sections and pools that support diverse riparian vegetation that has developed with time into a riparian forest.
 This isn't common in Israel.
 The park has a trail that goes through the forest and along the stream.
 Included in the park are different gardening initiatives by local volunteers, a picnic area, and a playground.
-The park is used for educational purposes by the community.

-Education and religious institutions

-According to CBS, there are 12 schools and 4,339 students in the city.
-They are spread out, as 9 elementary schools and 2,355 elementary school students, and 6 high schools and 1,984 high school students.
-49.3% of 12th grade students were entitled to a matriculation certificate in 2001.